code4romania/code4.ro/content/civic-tech-911/index.en.md

 <span class="has-background-warning">**Choose an interval when we can talk**.</span>

-A consulting session is 120 minutes long, and Civic Tech 911 is a program that runs on Mondays, Thursdays and Fridays.
+A consulting session is 120 minutes long, and Civic Tech 911 is a program that runs on Thursdays and Fridays.
 You can not set an appointment with less than 48 hours left before it starts - this allows us to prepare as best we can for our talk.

 <a class="button is-success" href="https://calendly.com/civictech911" target="_blank" rel="noopener noreferrer">Set an appointment!</a>